abdnh/anki-media-progress-tracker/README.md

 - [ ] standard Anki shortcuts to control audio don't work with audio files controlled by the add-on for now.
 - [ ] HTML audio controls and progress saving don't work in the previewer and card layouts screens.
+- [ ] PDF viewer doesn't work on Anki versions before 2.1.50.
+A fix is being investigated.

 ## TODO